akh-digital/akh.digital/content/about/index.md

 Born in Estonia, currently based in Saint-P, Russia.

-Designing systems, apps, websites and digital illustrations.
-Specializing in data visualization, web and UI/UX design using Figma.
+Creating Design system, ERP systems, Web-ordering, B2C web apps, websites and digital illustrations.
+Specializing in Data Visualization, Web and UI/UX design using Figma.

 Passionate about simplicity, constantly trying to build clean and simple products to make people’s lives easier.